divya-r-kamat/seq2py/experiment/model_with_augmentation_custom_pretrained_embeddings/Readme.md

 - Faced some problem using the glove model directly into Pytorch model, so had ro convert glove model to word2vec using glove2word2vec library available in gensim
 - Glove model is trained for 50 epochs and to generate embedding vectors of 256 dimension

+### Freezing and Unfreezing Embeddings
+The model is trained for 20 epochs.
+During the first 15 epochs we are going to freeze the weights (parameters) of our embedding layer.
+For the last 5 epochs we'll allow our embeddings to be trained.

+Why would we ever want to do this?
+Sometimes the pre-trained word embeddings we use will already be good enough and won't need to be fine-tuned with our model.
+If we keep the embeddings frozen then we don't have to calculate the gradients and update the weights for these parameters, giving us faster training times.
+This doesn't really apply for the model used here, but we're mainly covering it to show how it's done.
+Another reason is that if our model has a large amount of parameters it may make training difficult, so by freezing our pre-trained embeddings we reduce the amount of parameters needing to be learned.

+To freeze the embedding weights, we set model.embedding.weight.requires_grad to False.
+This will cause no gradients to be calculated for the weights in the embedding layer, and thus no parameters will be updated when optimizer.step() is called.

+Then, during training we check if FREEZE_FOR (which we set to 15) epochs have passed.
+If they have then we set model.embedding.weight.requires_grad to True, telling PyTorch that we should calculate gradients in the embedding layer and update them with our optimizer.
+[Refer](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/C%20-%20Loading%2C%20Saving%20and%20Freezing%20Embeddings.ipynb)

 Model Architecture

     Seq2Seq(